-Headache, nausea, diarrhea, dry mouth, increased sweating, feeling nervous, restless, fatigue, or having trouble sleeping (insomnia).
+Headache, nausea, diarrhea, dry mouth, increased sweating, feeling nervous, restless, fatigued, or having trouble sleeping (insomnia).
 These will often improve over the first week or two as you continue to take the medication.

 Is it safe to drink alcohol while taking Lexapro?

 The combination of Lexapro and alcohol should be avoided due to potentially dangerous side effects.
-Even a small amount of alcohol can lead to a large amount of unpleasant effects.
+Even a small amount of alcohol can lead to plenty of unpleasant effects.
 Mixing these two substances may actually lead to heightened symptoms of depression and anxiety.

 Can I take other medications while taking Lexapro?